mnxenakis/NaVCh_Scaling/README.md

 # Voltage-gated Sodium Channel Protein Molecule Scaling and Mutational Robustness Analysis

-# Data availability

-All the data generated so far are available at https://doi.org/10.5281/zenodo.14617204 and https://doi.org/10.5281/zenodo.14628099, where the results from scaling analysis of 71 and 50 NaVCh protein molecules of prokaryotic and eukaryotic origin, respectively, can be found

 # Preperation

 Welcome to the voltage-gated sodium channels (NaVChs) scaling analysis project!

-\textit{Step 1} To begin, create a directory in your home directory by executing the following command in a terminal:
+Step 1.
+To begin, create a directory in your home directory by executing the following command in a terminal:

 	mkdir ~/hydroscale